Characters of the Yakuza series: Kiryu's alliesMakoto Date (, Date Makoto)

 Kazuki is the young owner of Stardust, a popular host club located directly opposite Serena.
 Kind and charismatic, he is indebted to Kazama and helps Kiryu at his request.

-During the second game, Kazuki is pursued by Kawara and Date, when Kawara reveals that Kazuki is not actually Japanese, but a Korean and part of the Jingweon Mafia.
+During Yakuza 2, Kazuki is pursued by Kawara and Date, when Kawara reveals that Kazuki is not actually Japanese, but a Korean and part of the Jingweon Mafia.
 It is revealed that the Kazuki seen at the start of the game is actually a Korean doppelgänger, and the real Kazuki has been held captive for approximately six months.
 In the ensuing struggle between Kiryu and the impostor, Kazuki is shot and is hospitalized for the rest of the game.
 After the Jingweon invade Emoto's clinic, where Kazuki is recovering, mistaking him for the fake, Kazuki reveals that the Jingweon have hidden bombs all over the town.